Sustainable Education for Children

 Sustainability is something that can and I think must be embedded into the daily routines and activities in an Early Childhood Education and Care setting, no matter what the size of facility, or location.

 There are fundamental values and an ethos that relate to sustainability, and these can either be linked to social, financial and environmental aspects and/or to children’s rights.
-However, I found that the well researched Environmental Rating Scale for Sustainable Development produced by OMEP provides a wonderful scale to refer to (see www.worldomep.org/en/esd-scale-for-teachers/ and the little passport provided to every child and their family to identify and recognise achievements along the way is something settings might aspire to.
+However, I found that the well researched Environmental Rating Scale for Sustainable Development produced by OMEP provides a wonderful scale to refer to (see www.worldomep.org/en/esd-scale-for-teachers/).

-At Tops Day Nurseries there are many things we do on a day to day basis to ensure we are being sustainable, these include; DIY wet wipes, reusable nappies, natural resources, solar panels, electrical vehicles, eco eggs, home grown herbs and vegetables, biovation cleaning products, rooms to support brain development, wet bags, integrational visits and much more.
+At Tops Day Nurseries there are many things we do on a day to day basis to ensure we are being sustainable, these include; DIY wet wipes, reusable nappies, natural resources, solar panels, electrical vehicles, eco eggs, home grown herbs and vegetables, biovation cleaning products, rooms to support brain development, wet bags, intergenerational visits (to care homes) and much more.

 To find out more about what we have done to be sustainable click here.